neo-engine/neo/README.md

 _neo_ includes some (updated) maps from Pokémon Emerald, as well as images from other mainline Pokémon games.
 These are not part of _neo_.

-Consult the compatibilty section for more or less up-to-date information on supported hardware and emulators.
+Consult the compatibility section for more or less up-to-date information on supported hardware and emulators.

 Features
 --------